By Robbie Trosclair, staff writer

 “I’m hoping to bring back more nutritional foods to the surrounding Houma area,” Aronson says.

-Louise Billiot, who grew up with indigenous dishes like the ones above, says another traditional dish she grew up with is fried bread.
+Louise Billiot, who grew up with indigenous dishes like the ones above, says another traditional dish she grew up with is fry bread.

 “It’s simplicity is why it’s so good,” Billiot says.